 - City of Dayton bike laws* – Click Traffic Code Title VII, Chapter 74 – all applicable sections.

-- City of Kettering bike laws* – Note the language about age and helmets for sidewalk riding allowance.
+- City of Kettering bike laws* – Part Four, Chapter 474.
+Note the language about age and helmets as well as sidewalk riding allowance.

 - City of Oakwood bike laws* – Click on Codified Ordinances, Volume #1, Chapter 3.

 - City of Miamisburg bike laws* – Click on Codified Ordinances – Traffic, scroll to Chapter 444.
-Note the requirment of licensing and registration card.
+Note the requirement of licensing and registration card.

 City of Centerville bike laws* – Click Municipal Code, Part 04 – Traffic, scroll to Chapter 472.